higherrrrrrr/higherrrrrrr.fun/services/protocol/README.md

 > **Higherrrrrrr** – Where cults meet on-chain engineering!

 This project is a Solana program built with Anchor.
-It implements a meme token with evolving metadata, conviction NFT rewards, unique fee mechanics, and more.
+It implements a meme token with evolving metadata, conviction NFT rewards, custom AMM pools, and unique fee mechanics.
 Follow these instructions to reset your environment, install all prerequisites, and get started with development.

 ---